manticoresoftware/manticoresearch/docs/getting-started/connectivity.rst

 Manticore Search does not have the concept of database like MySQL and no user access control is yet implemented.
 However some MySQL clients/connectors demand values set for user/password or database name.
-These can be set arbitrary as Manticore will simply ignore the values.
+These can be set arbitrarily as Manticore will simply ignore the values.

 The default port (and assigned by IANA) for SphinxQL protocol is 9306.